- SHOP +

 - MY ACCOUNT

 Think the Yucatan or the Bahamas.
 The draw of blue sky and sandy ocean bottom is in the simplicity of the experience, not to mention the tropical weather.
-If you've tried wading in water sandals or barefoot, you'll understand why we developed our Zipit Bootie II for men.
+If you've tried wading in water sandals or barefoot, you'll understand why we developed our Zipit Bootie II.
 The low-profile design moves easily in the water and protects you from shells and unseen objects in the sand.
 The neoprene build hugs your ankle to help seal out sand and debris, while the double vulcanized rubber outsole and internal last create a puncture- resistant footbed, so you can focus on the water and not worry about your feet.

 All Simms outerwear features nylon YKK® zippers to minimize corrosion and provide high performing, durable wear.